 This needs to happen on day one, so be prepared for it.
 If your new employer hasn’t already arranged for this, speak to the department managers and see if you can get their employees together for 10 minutes for a quick intro.

-Over your first few days, you will want to learn as much as you can about the operations (this is one of the most important parts of safety manager training).
-If the employees don’t know who you are and what your goals are, it will make your job harder.
+Over your first few days, you will want to learn as much as possible about the operations (this is one of the most important parts of safety manager training).
+If the employees don’t know who you are and your goals, it will make your job harder.
 So do this introduction meeting as soon as possible.

 - Your role at the company